dilanka-rathnasiri/blog/k8s_series/2_k8s_pods.md

 # Kubernetes Pods

-## Introduction
+> cover image: Photo by <a href="https://unsplash.com/@ilangamuwa?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Nilantha Ilangamuwa</a> on <a href="https://unsplash.com/photos/ship-on-dock-near-shipping-containers-d3766qQNQIY?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

+In this article, we’ll talk about Kubernetes pods.
+We will discuss what they are, how they work, and why they’re essential in the Kubernetes ecosystem.

 ## What are Kubernetes Objects?

-- Kubernetes Objects are entities of the Kubernetes System
+* Kubernetes Objects are the foundational entities of Kubernetes
-- We can consider Kubernetes objects as the build blocks of a Kubernetes cluster
+* We can consider Kubernetes objects as the building blocks of the Kubernetes
-- Each Kubernetes object has its own specific attributes and responsibilities
+* Each Kubernetes object has its own specific attributes and responsibilities
-- There are many Kubernetes objects
+* There are many types of Kubernetes objects
+* The following are some of them
+  * Pods
+  * Deployments
+  * Services

 ## What is a Pod?

-- In Kubernetes, pods are the smallest deployable units of computing
+* In Kubernetes, pods are the smallest deployable units of computing
-- Kubernetes pods are one object of the Kubernetes objects
+* Kubernetes pod is one type of the Kubernetes objects
-- A pod can be one container or a group of containers
+* A pod can contain one container or a group of tightly coupled containers
+* Pods are ephemeral and disposable
-- So, pods can be considered as the abstraction to represent one container or a group of containers
+* So, Pods can be viewed as abstractions that encapsulate one or more containers
-- In most use cases, pods have single containers
+* In most use cases, each pod contains a single container

-## Manifest file for Kubernetes pods
+## Creating a Pod with a Manifest File

-Example pod manifest file:
+Here’s an example of a basic pod manifest file:
 ```yaml
 apiVersion: v1
 kind: Pod